 What to do if your Apple wireless mouse won’t connect

 Once paired, any wireless mice, including the Magic Mouse, should connect to macOS automatically.
-Occasionally, that doesn’t happen, and you can be left scratching your head.
+Occasionally, that doesn’t happen, because there's a software issue, or Bluetooth isn't working.
 If your Mac mouse doesn’t connect, one of these methods may get it going again.

 - Turn your mouse off, wait a few seconds and turn it back on.
 Try to connect it again